The Bachelor (American TV series) season 22: Bachelor in Paradise

-Julian returned for the fifth season of Bachelor in Paradise, along with Annaliese Puccini, Chelsea Roy, Kendall Long, Krystal Nielson, Nysha Norris, Tia Booth, Jenna Cooper, Caroline Lunny, Jacqueline Trumbull, and Olivia Goethals.
-Julian, Lunny, Norris, and Trumbull were eliminated during week 2.
-Roy was eliminated during week 4.
-Booth split from her partner, Colton Underwood, during week 4.
-Long split from her partner, Joe Amabile, during week 5 but reunited with him outside of Paradise.
-Goethals split from her partner, John Graham, during week 6.
-Puccini left Paradise in a relationship with Kamil Nicalek, while Cooper and Nielson ended the season engaged to Jordan Kimball and Chris Randone, respectively.
+Bibiana Julian returned for the fifth season of Bachelor in Paradise, along with Annaliese Puccini, Chelsea Roy, Kendall, Krystal Nielson, Nysha Norris, Tia, Jenna Cooper, Caroline, Jacqueline Trumbull, and Olivia Goethals.
+Bibiana, Caroline, Nysha, and Jacqueline were eliminated in week 2.
+Chelsea was eliminated in week 4.
+Tia split from Colton Underwood, in week 4.
+Kendall split from Joe Amabile in week 5 but, reunited with him outside of Paradise.
+Olivia split from John Graham in week 6.
+Annaliese left Paradise in a relationship with Kamil Nicalek, while Jenna and Krystal ended the season engaged to Jordan Kimball and Chris Randone, respectively.